OAGi/Score/docs/user_guide/index.rst

 Find an Agency ID List
 ^^^^^^^^^^^^^^^^^^^^^^

-To find an Agency ID List needed to work on, select “View/Edit Agency ID List” under the “Core Component” menu on the top of Score pages.
-The “Agency ID List” page is open that contains a table listing the Agency ID List in a particular branch.
+To find an Agency ID List needed to work on, select "View/Edit Agency ID List" under the "Core Component" menu on the top of Score pages.
+The "Agency ID List" page is open that contains a table listing the Agency ID List in a particular branch.
 To manage the existing Agency ID List, ensure that *Working* is selected in the *Branch* filter.
 There are also search filters on the top of the table to use but there is no need since